 The journey to becoming a Certificated Professional Photography is a simple, 3-step process:

 Once images are approved, the photographer will officially earn the title of Certified Professional Photographer.
 Ready to get started?
-To take the first step to become a CPP or Certified Drone Photographer, visit PPA.com/Certification.
+To take the first step to become a CPP or Certified Drone Photographer, visit PPA.com/CPP.